MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-diinstalldrivera.md

 ### -param Flags [in]

-A value of type DWORD that specifies zero or a combination of one or more of the following flags.
-Typically, *Flags* should be set to zero.
+A value of type DWORD that specifies zero or a combination of one or more flags as described here (*Flags* is typically set to zero).

 If *Flags* is zero, <b>DiInstallDriver</b> only installs the specified driver on a device if the driver is a better match for a device than the driver that is currently installed on a device.
 For information about how Windows selects a driver for a device, see <a href="/windows-hardware/drivers/install/how-setup-selects-drivers">How Windows Selects Drivers</a>.